Admission decisions are made without regard to race, color, creed, gender, disability or national origin.

 Successful completion of the ATEP is necessary for the completion of the Athletic Training major.
 Students interested in entry into the ATEP are considered Pre-Athletic Training majors and must:

-The ATEP application is DUE on or before April 1st by to the ATEP Director’s office located in Parker Hall 215D.
-Following admission into the ATEP, completion of the program requires a minimum of five consecutive semesters and an internship.
+The ATEP application is DUE on or before April 1stby noon to the ATEP Director’s office located in Parker Hall 215F.
+Following admission into the ATEP, completion of the program requires a minimum of five consecutive semesters.

 ATEP Policy on Retention.
 Matriculation clause: All ATEP courses must be completed in the original curriculum sequence.
 To advance in the course sequencing, students must earn a “C” or better in all required coursework within the major.
 A student failing to earn a “C” or better within the major will not matriculate into more advanced coursework until the grade is improved.